November • No rest (or very little) for the wicked!"

-November is a pivotal time here at our farm as most of our flowering blooms, both annuals and perennials are tired and turning in for the chillier days ahead.
 We are located in hardiness zone 9b which translates to us having a longer growing season than most (first frost date around Dec 1 and last spring frost date around Feb 15).
-With that said, our "off season" is often compressed and tasks that other farmers and fellow gardeners would start in mid September, we start in mid-November.
+With that said, our "off season" is compressed and tasks that other farmers and fellow gardeners would start in mid September, we start in mid-November.

 WRAPPING YOUR BRAIN AROUND ALL "TURN-DOWN" TASKS